-Method, Test substance, Results Reference guideline, deviations if any, species, strain, sex, no/group dose levels duration of exposure Prenatal was classified as hydrocephalus) and other defects No information on maternal toxicity Application intramuscular Dame: no NOAEL can be derived since effects on dame (Agnew et al. Developmental Toxicity Study Not according to guideline Deviations: not applicable GLP: no Female Wistar rats (32 dams per dose group, 16 dams in the control group) RL4 (according to the authors of this document) substance tellurium (Purity: not provided) 3300 ppm Te (165 mg Te/kg bw/d [#] (would correspond to about 206 mg TeO 2 /kg bw/d) Application throughout gestation' Dams (n=10) were allowed to deliver, foetuses were examined for hydrocephali No information on maternal toxicity Danis, no NOAEL can be derived since criters on dams were not examined/reported Offspring: LOAEL 165 mg Te/kg bw/d (Hydrocephali were observed in 8/10 litters 4-5 days after birth, 47% (36/77) of all foetuses developed hydrocephalus, with up to 100% of all foetuses of a litter) Remark: No hydrocephalus was observed in preliminary experiments with two groups of four pregnant rats which received 1250 or 2500 ppm Te.
-(Agine w et al., 1968) Prenatal Developmental Toxicity Study Not according to guideline Deviations: not applicable GLP: no Female Long Evans rats (> 100 dams, no further information) RL4 (according to registration dossier and the authors of this Read-across substance tellurium (Purity: not provided) 500, 1250, 2500 ppm Te (25, 62.5, 125 mg Te/kg bw/d [#] ; would correspond to about 31, 78, 156 mg TeO 2 /kg bw/d) 'fed during pregnancy', dams of the high dose received normal diet 3-5 days before delivery Dams were allowed to deliver and Dams: NOAEL 125 mg Te/kg bw/d (no detailed information provided, but stated that they behaved normally, tolerated the diet well and delivered on schedule) Offspring : LOAEL 25 mg Te/kg bw/d (100% hydrocephali in the highest dose group and 60-90% in the mid dose group, at the low dose group only a part of the litters were affected (60% according to Duckett, 1971); hydrocephali detectable immediately after birth; new-borns appeared smaller than controls; all offspring died within the first month after birth; no detailed examination of the foetuses for other endpoints) (Garro and Pentschew, 1964) also reported in (ECHA Dissemination, 2018)
+Method, Test substance, Results Reference guideline, deviations if any, species, strain, sex, no/group dose levels Kesuits Kelerence maternal toxicity Application intramuscular Prenatal Developmental Toxicity Study Not according to guideline Deviations: not applicable GLP: no Female Wistar rats (32 dams per dose group, 16 dams in the control group) allowed to deliver, foetuses were examined for hydrocephali No information on Dams: no NOAEL can be derived since effects on dams were not examined/reported Offspring: LOAEL 165 mg Te/kg bw/d (Hydrocephali were observed in 8/10 litters 4-5 days after birth, 47% (36/77) of all foetuses developed hydrocephalus, with up to 100% of all foetuses of a litter) Remark: No hydrocephalus was observed in preliminary experiments with two groups of four pregnant rats which received 1250 or 2500 ppm Te.
+(Agnew et al., 1968) control group) RL4 (according to the authors of this document) maternal toxicity Application via diet Prenatal Developmental Toxicity Study Not according to guideline Deviations: not applicable GLP: no Female Long Evans rats (> 100 dams, no further information) RL4 (according to registration dossier and the authors of this document) Application via diet Dams: NOAEL 125 mg Te/kg bw/d (no detailed information provided, but stated that they behaved normally, tolerated the diet well and delivered on schedule) Offspring : LOAEL 25 mg Te/kg bw/d (100% hydrocephali in the highest dose group and 60-90% in the mid dose group, at the low dose group only a part of the litters were affected (60% according to Duckett, 1971); hydrocephali detectable immediately after birth; new-borns appeared smaller than controls; all offspring died within the first month after birth; no detailed examination of the foetuses for other endpoints) (Garro and Pentschew, 1964) also reported in (ECHA Dissemination, 2018) Prenatal Developmental Toxicity Study Not according Tellurium (Purity: not provided) 3000 ppm Te (150 mg Te/kg bw/d [#]) Dams: no NOAEL can be derived since effects on dams were not examined/reported Offspring : LOAEL 150 mg Te/kg bw/d (twenty-four of the female rats fed tellurium gave birth to litters.
+20 of the rats (Duckett, 1971) also reported in (ECHA 1.00 according gave birth to litters in which all the animals were Dissemination,